 STOP Input Pin 1 : Connecting STOP to COMMON will stop the V7X from running a test sequence and abort it if one is running.
+This input is not a replacement for the front panel STOP button when it is used to navigate the UI.
 START Input Pin 2 : Changing states from disconnected to connected between START to COMMON will start a test sequence running.
 The state of this signal is ignored if the STOP signal is in the connected state.

-INTERLOCK Input Pin 14: Disconnecting INTERLOCK from INTERLOCK COMMON (or COMMON) will abort a test sequence with an INTERLOCK OPENED failure.
+INTERLOCK Input Pin 14 : Disconnecting INTERLOCK from INTERLOCK COMMON (or COMMON) will abort a test sequence with an INTERLOCK OPENED failure.
 This is typically connected to a safety hood (or similar) to abort a test sequence and remove high voltages should the safety hood be opened.
-Note that this signal does not prevent a sequence from being started (e.g. using the START input), it will immediately fail the sequence should it be enabled but not connected at the time a test step is started which requires high voltage or current.

-COMMON & INTERLOCK COMMON Pins 3 and 15: These are the COMMON signal for the STOP, START and INTERLOCK input signals.
+Note that this signal does not prevent a sequence from being started (e.g., using the START input), it will immediately fail the sequence should it be enabled but not connected at the time a test step is started which requires high voltage or current.
+COMMON & INTERLOCK COM AMON Pins 3 and 15 : These are the COMMON signals for the STOP, START and INTERLOCK input signals.
 These two pins are internally connected together and are internally grounded.

-TESTING 1, 2 Output Pins 4 and 5: While running a test sequence the "TESTING" lines are closed.

-PASS 1, 2 Output Pins 6 and 7: After a test sequence has been run with a pass status the "PASS" lines are closed.

-FAIL 1, 2 Output Pins 8 and 9: After a test sequence has been run with a failure status the "FAIL" lines are closed.
+TESTING 1, 2 Output Pins 4 and 5 : While running a test sequence the "TESTING" lines are closed.
+PASS 1, 2 Output Pins 6 and 7 : After a test sequence has been run with a pass status the "PASS" lines are closed.
+FAIL 1, 2 Output Pins 8 and 9 : After a test sequence has been run with a failure status the "FAIL" lines are closed.

-Note that the input signals are contact closure with parallel capacitance of nominally $0.1\mu F$.
-Even with this capacitive loading it is possible to falsely trigger these inputs with extremely adverse interference.
+Note that the input signals are contact closure with parallel capacitance of nominally 0.1μ F. Even with this capacitive loading it is possible to falsely trigger these inputs with extremely adverse interference.
 The user is recommended to not locate the cable(s) the Digital I/O interface close to any DUT test connections or use well shielded cables if this cannot be achieved.